mora9715/icecap/docs/tutorials/index.md

 ### Navigation
 - [Working with Minimap](navigation/work_with_minimap.md) - Learn how to render World of Warcraft minimaps

+### Communication
+- [Interaction with Agent](communication/interact_with_agent.md) - Learn how to interact with the game process through the icecap agent

 ## Coming Soon
 More tutorials will be added in the future.
 Stay tuned!